 Public Transportation Injuries

-Even though we don’t often hear about transit accidents, they certainly do happen.
+Even though we don’t often hear about transit accidents, they do happen.
 Unfortunately, these accidents often lead to catastrophic injuries.

 Victims may suffer a number of different injuries, including the following: